 FDA Reaction to Hip Replacement Recall

 After many patients complained of the ill effects that they were suffering after their hip replacement, the FDA called for a meeting involving the public, surgeons, and researchers.
-They decided against banning the devices and instead advised physicians to warn their patients of the issues surrounding these hip replacements.
+They decided against banning the devices and instead advised physicians to warn their patients of the issues about potential hip implant failures.

 Signs of a Failing Hip Replacement

 Many people may see no indication their hip implant system is failing – another reason why it’s important to know what device a doctor implanted during the hip replacement.
 If you are feeling some unease with your new joint, there are some signs to indicate distress.
 Watch for the following: